 The “Rustic Elegance” Confusion

-You know what’s rustic?
+You know what is rustic?

 • Actual working barns